danielkim2711/petstagram-hackathon/README.md

 Please clone this repository and run these commands:

 ```
-npm install or npm ci
+npm install or npm i or npm ci
 cd frontend
-npm install or npm ci
+npm install or npm i or npm ci
 cd ..
 npm run dev (To run both the server and the client at the same time)
 ```